1st Inf. Div. Launches Year of Victory

 |0

 This work, 1st Inf.
 Div.
-Launches Year of Victory [Image 4 of 4], by SPC Charles Leitner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Launches Year of Victory, by SPC Charles Leitner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT